dougy147/NB6VAC/README.md

 [    0.023000]   DEBUG_MUTEXES=0
 ```

-Kernel build number is `#2`.
-It is built to function on a multiprocessor computer (`SMP`; for Symmetric Multi-Processing).
-The kernel is preemptible (`PREEMPT`), meaning it can be interrupted in the middle of executing code to handle other threads.
 You can take a look at the extracted kernel configuration file [here](misc/kernel_config).

 * The root filesystem is a `ubifs filesystem` :